-Dam C is the recommended alternative and represents the NED plan (Figure 14).
-Dam C is sized for a 0.2-percent chance exceedance event which would detain a storage capacity of 283 AF.
+Dam C is the recommended alternative and represents the NED plan (Figure 16).
+Dam C is sized for a 0.2% chance exceedance event which would detain a storage capacity of 283 AF.
 This storage capacity consists of a 30 AF sediment pool and up to 253 AF of water with flows being routed through Dam C at a maximum discharge rate of 300 cfs.
 The majority of the random fill material needed for the construction of the Dam C would come from borrow located within the dam's retention basin.
 New grades within the dam's retention basin area have a low point (approximate elevation 4053) adjacent to the outlet works intake tower and slope upward (at approximately 1%) into the retention basin in a radial fashion for a distance of approximately 900 feet.
 Some select fill material would have to be trucked in to accommodate project construction.
-It is estimated that approximately 2 to 21 percent of the fill needed to construct this project would be imported from commercial quarries or gravel mining pits nearby.
-The maximum height of embankment for Dam C is 22.6 ft. and the dam includes a roller compacted concrete spillway and concrete outlet works with gate and tower.
-Dam C is approximately 4,191 feet in length and contains a roller compacted concrete spillway and apron, and concrete outlet works.
+It is estimated that approximately 2 to 21% of the fill needed to construct this project would be imported from commercial quarries or gravel mining pits nearby.
+The maximum height of embankment for Dam C is 22.6 feet and the dam includes a roller compacted concrete spillway and concrete outlet works with gate and tower.
+Dam C is approximately 4,191 feet in length.

 Access roads would be required on both sides of the dam and ramps also would be constructed to access the top of the dam.
 Fencing would enclose the retention basin and gates would be provided as needed for access to the dam.
 A new trapezoidal channel would transport runoff from nearby Spring Canyon into the retention basin of Dam C. A new storm drain line would be provided to collect and remove standing water located outside the proposed dam area.
-The proposed project area, including the dam site and retention basin, access roads and staging area is approximately 61 acres (Figure 14).
-Drawings illustrating the Dam C project features are included as Exhibit A in Appendix J - General Engineering and in Appendix L - Structural Engineering, and the features are described in Table 12.
+The proposed project area, including the dam site and retention basin, access roads and staging area is approximately 61 ac (Figure 18).
+Drawings illustrating the Dam C project features are included as Exhibit A in Appendix J - General Engineering and in Appendix L - Structural Engineering, and the features are described in Table 13.